canopas/web-devops-roadmap/README.md

 ### Practical 1 - Linting javascript code with eslint

-**Expected -** Configure GitLab workflow for Linting and Formatting, that should be passed without errors.
+**Expected -** Configure GitLab workflow for Linting and Formatting, which should be passed without errors.

 - Set up the Vue.js project with typescript and create the simple component with tailwind css.